 – Dr. Brené Brown

 Our ancestors lived in close proximity with nature, with all its mysterious dangers and ephemeral beauty.
-The forest was teacher, shelter, source of food, medicine, and inspiration.
-On an evolutionary scale, the world of four walls, into which we were born, is an invention of our recent past, and the true cost of separation lies somewhere in our ancestral memory.
+The forest was teacher, shelter, food, and medicine.
+On an evolutionary scale, the world of four walls, into which we were born, is an invention of our recent past, and the true cost of separation from nature lies somewhere in our ancestral memory.

 “when the Industrial Revolution came, there were 20 years when basically everyone in Manchester, England, was an alcoholic.
 Instead of having like coffee carts, they had gin carts that went up and down the streets.
 Because it was so hard to shift from being a farmer to sitting in a dark room for 12 hours every day doing what you were told.
 But we evolved, we culturally evolved to be able to handle a new world order.”